mengkaixi2c9/excel-practice-/README.md

 Step two: changed the wording for "Martial Status" and "Gender", instead of a letter acronym, changed to the actual word "Single", "Married", "Male, "Female": with- control+H

+Step three: "if statement" for the "age bracket":
+IF()